If your child often is coughing, wheezing, or has what seems like a common cold during the warm months, outdoor allergies may be to blame.

 - Red, itchy eyes

 Asthma.
-Asthma is a common condition in children.
-During an asthma attack, the lung passages narrow and get clogged with mucus.
+This is a common condition in children.
+During an attack, lairways spasm and this causes difficulty in breathing, referred to as bronchospasm.
 This can cause:

 Identifying outdoor allergies